FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 - **Step1 record initial position**:Enter the operation area on the left side of the 3D model and record the current position of the robot.
 Set the name of the point in the edit box, click the "Save" button, if the save is successful, it will prompt "Save point successful";

-- **Step2 Configure track recording parameters**:Click TPD to enter the "TPD" function item to configure trajectory recording parameters, set the name of the trajectory file, pose type and sampling period, configure DI and DO, and record the corresponding output by triggering DI during the process of recording the TPD trajectory DO, as Figure3.6-8;
+- **Step2 Configure track recording parameters**:Click TPD to enter the "TPD" function item to configure trajectory recording parameters, set the name of the trajectory file, pose type and sampling period, configure DI and DO, and record the corresponding output by triggering DI during the process of recording the TPD trajectory DO;

 .. image:: teaching_pendant_software/038.png
    :width: 5in